dotaheor/unify-Go-builtin-and-custom-generics/README.md

 * the `[inN InputElemKindN]` portions are the inputs.
   Except the first one, the others are optional but they are may not be blank `[]`.
   The first one `[in0 InputElemKind0]` may be blank `[]`, but it is not optional.

+_(Note: the syntax used in the current version is a little different from [older versions](https://github.com/dotaheor/unify-Go-builtin-and-custom-generics/tree/890bb969383a8c11a7f17308de8a4020488aeb0f).)_

 Please don't be frighten by the new syntax.
 Their uses are much simpler and intuiative than it looks.
 At this point, we just need to know that a `gen` declaration is like a function declaration and we can call it to use it.